panda-official/TimeSwipe.js/README.md

 ### SetSensorTransmissions (double trans1, double trans2, double trans3, double trans4)
 Set sensor specific transmission (V --> real unit).
 You get those from their datasheet.

-### SetMode (int number)
+### SetMode (string mode)
 Choose primary or secondary measurement type.
-For TimeSwipe pHAT IEPE this is 0 for IEPE, 1 for voltage signal (+-10V).
+For TimeSwipe pHAT IEPE this is PRIMARY for IEPE, NORM for voltage signal (+-10V).
-For TimeSwipe pHAT DMS this is 0 for bridge circuits, 1 for current signal (4-20mA).
+For TimeSwipe pHAT DMS this is PRIMARY for bridge circuits, NORM for current signal (4-20mA).

 ### SetBurstSize (int number)
 Call callback for Start if at least number records available